 Two years passed with no word and finally, urged by Franklin's wife and public concern, the Admiralty sent a three-pronged search party... which failed to turn up a trace of them.
 In 1855, talk with a group of Inuit disclosed that they had come upon a group of "whites" who had starved to death on the coast.
 But it was not until 1859 that sledge parties searching King William Island found a document in a cairn left by some of the officers.
 One stated "All well" but the second one, dated 25 April 1848, reported that the two ships had been trapped in the ice for a year and a half and that the crew had abandoned the ships on 22 April.
-Twenty-four officers and crew had died, including Franklin on June 11, 1847, just two weeks after the date of the first "alls well" writting (note: the dates on the missives were incorrect).
+Twenty-four officers and crew had died, including Franklin on June 11, 1847, just two weeks after the date of the first "all's well," letter (note: the dates on the missives were incorrect).

-In mid September, they finally decided to lighten the load a bit and left behind sugar, lime juice (for scurvy prevention), guns and ammo.
+In mid-September, they finally decided to lighten the load a bit and left behind sugar, lime juice (for scurvy prevention), guns, and ammo.
 Wait, they got rid of guns for hunting, but didn't ditch the gong?
 Someone must have really liked that gong.
-At the end of September, Burke's second-in-command quit as did the expeditions surgeon.
+At the end of September, Burke's second-in-command quit as did the expedition's surgeon.
 Burke made William John Wills his second at that point and a man named Wright was added as a guide to get them to Cooper's Creek.
 He was becoming very concerned by their slow pace, as he knew that John Stuart's group was also seeking the same reward and goal.
-At this point they were only moving about 2 miles a day.
-(He did not know that Stuart had turned back and was no longer competition).
-At Menindee on October 12, he split the expedition, taking the strongest horses, seven of the fittest men and a small amount of equipment with plans to push quickly to Cooper Creek and wait there for the rest to catch up.
+At this point, they were only moving about two miles a day.
+(He didn't know that Stuart had turned back and was no longer competition) At Menindee on October 12, he split the expedition, taking the strongest horses, seven of the fittest men, and a small amount of equipment with plans to push quickly to Cooper Creek and wait there for the rest to catch up.

-Here he split the group again, leaving a man named Brahe in charge of the fort with 3 others.
-Burke, Wills, King and Grey set off for the gulf with six camels, one horse and enough food for three months.
+Here he split the group again, leaving a man named Brahe in charge of the fort with three others.
+Burke, Wills, King, and Grey set off for the Gulf with six camels, one horse, and enough food for three months.
 The would return after reaching the Gulf, and so Brahe was instructed to wait for them.
 Burke told him three months, and Wills secretly told him to wait four.
 Almost as if he was starting to get the distinct impression that Burke didn't know what he was talking about.

 A sudden, brutal storm slammed into the mountain right when about 30 people were descending from the summit.
 Climbers call the area above 7,500 meters the "Death Zone" because thats where the air lacks the oxygen to support life for long periods.
 Carrying oxygen with you when you are in this zone is essential.
 While storms of this intensity are not unusual for Everest, what was different on May 10th was the sheer number of people on the mountain.